itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 We need to create the login controller in the `usersControllers.ts` file and login routes in `usersRoutes.ts` file.

-We need to create another endpoint called `getAuthenticatedUser` in `usersControllers.ts` file to get user details when logged in and the related route in the `userRoutes.ts` file.
+We need to create more endpoints called `getAuthenticatedUser` in `usersControllers.ts` file and the related route in the `userRoutes.ts` file to get user details when logged in and logged out as a user.